 Both airplanes were stripped of armament, armor and self-sealing fuel tanks.
 The landing gear was modified to reduce its retraction time from 22 seconds to just 4 seconds.
 The standard fabric-covered ailerons, rudder and elevators were covered with sheet aluminum.
 Adjustable trim tabs were deleted.
 Gyroscopic instruments were removed.
 The pitot tube was moved from the left wing tip and placed on a long boom projecting through the propeller hub.
 Thin, light-weight Goodyear fuel bladders were installed, not only reducing weight, but increasing the Airacobras’ fuel capacity by 10%.
 The roll-down side windows of the P-39 were replaced by fixed Plexiglas panels.

-Engineers at Allison recommended that a modified Allison XV-1710-135 (E31) engine be used.
+Engineers at Allison recommended that a modified Allison XV-1710-135 (E31) engine be used for the two racers.
 The modified engines used an increased-diameter supercharger impeller and undersized pistons to reduce cylinder wall friction.
 Using 140-octane Mobil aviation gasoline, they produced 2,000 horsepower at 3,200 r.p.m. with 86 inches (291 kilopascals) of manifold pressure.
-The high power output required that the engine be provided with a continuous injection of a precisely-measured water and ethyl/methyl alcohol solution above 57 inches (193 kilopascals) of manifold pressure.
+The high power output required that the engine be provided with a continuous injection of a precisely-measured water and ethyl/methyl alcohol solution when operating above 57 inches (193 kilopascals) of manifold pressure.
 An 85 gallon (322 liter) tank for the injection mixture was placed in the nose.